szorbakir/SMPJ_Plotters/README.md

     Plotting fractions for each rapidity bins.

 ---fraction_by_triggers.cpp---
 Source code use only one Data version and trigger simulated MC (versions should be "normalized").
-First, change the Data version to one you want to use.
+First, change and "SELECT" the Data version you want to use.
 Then source code do following;
     Plotting fractions for Data and MC.
 By default it plots only CHF for each triggers and rapidity bins.